Francesco Bruni (screenwriter)

 Francesco Bruni (born 30 September 1961) is an Italian screenwriter and director.

 Life and career

 Born in Rome, Bruni started his professional career as a screenwriter in 1991, for the film Condominio.
-In 1994 he started a long collaboration with director Paolo Virzì with Virzì's debut film La bella vita.
+In 1994, he started a long collaboration with director Paolo Virzì with Virzì's debut film Living It Up.

-In 2011 Bruni made his directorial debut with Easy!, which got him the David di Donatello for Best New Director as well as the Silver Ribbon in the same category.
+In 2011, Bruni made his directorial debut with Easy!, which got him the David di Donatello for Best New Director as well as the Nastro d'Argento in the same category.

+His 2020 feature Everything's Gonna Be Alright brought him Premio Flaiano for Best Director.

+Personal life

 Bruni teaches screenwriting at the Centro Sperimentale di Cinematografia in Rome.
 He is the father of rapper and singer Side Baby.